wp-plugins/editorial-calendar/readme.txt

 The calendar is now setting the correct post time for manual set times at noon or midnight instead of changing it by 12 hours.

+The up, down, page up, and page down keys are now working properly for moving around in the text in the quick edit dialog.

+The calendar is now ranslate into Swedish.
+Thanks to Johan Landström.

 = 1.5 =

 The post time field in the quick edit dialog is now editable so you can specify any time you want instead of having to pick in 30 minute increments.